duinneacha/ad_portfolio/index.markdown

 <section id="about">
   <h2>About Me</h2>
   <p>Welcome to my portfolio!
-I am Aidan Dennehy, a web developer and data scientist with a passion for creating innovative solutions.
-My journey in technology began with a City & Guilds Applications programming course in 1988/89 in Dublin, followed by a FAS graduate course in Software Engineering in Cork.</p>
+I am Aidan Dennehy, a web developer and data scientist with a focus for creating innovative solutions.</p>

   <p>After working abroad for many years, I returned to education in 2013, completing a Focus programme and a FETAC Level 6 in Networks and Web Design at St. John's College in Cork.
 This rekindled my passion for learning, leading me to earn a BSc in Web Development and an MSc in Data Science & Analytics from Munster Technological University.</p>